Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Introduction

 In a non-equilibrium transport situation, $e^{*}$ may be extracted from the transport statistics.
 This idea was pioneered by Kane and Fisher \cite{Kane_1994}, who showed that the Fano factor (the noise-to-current ratio) returns $e^{*}/e$, provided that the transport statistics is Poissonian.
-Very recently, this idea was fully generalized to a generic non-Poissonian transport regime, when considering the topological properties \cite{Riwar_2019b} of the entire full-counting statistics (FCS) \cite{Levitov_1996}.
-This definition hinges on the moment generating function $m\left(\chi\right)=\sum_{N}e^{i\chi N}P\left(N\right)$, where $\chi$ is the so-called counting field, and $P\left(N\right)$ is the probability of having transported $N$ electrons.
-While $m\left(\chi\right)$ is always $2\pi$-periodic in $\chi$ due to fundamental charge quantization \cite{Aristov_1998,Gutman2010,Ivanov_2013,Riwar_2019b,Riwar_2021}, generic open quantum systems may undergo dynamical phase transitions \cite{Ubbelohde_2012,Flindt_2013,Brandner_2017} leading to a braiding of the complex eigenspectrum of the Lindbladian along the counting field \cite{Ren_2012,Li_2013}.
-The resulting breaking of the $2\pi$-periodicity of the complex subbands, which govern the time evolution of $P\left(N,t\right)$, can be interpreted as transport carrying fractional charges \cite{Riwar_2019b}.
+Very recently, this idea was generalized to a generic non-Poissonian transport regime, when considering the topological properties~\cite{Riwar_2019b} of the entire full-counting statistics (FCS)~\cite{Levitov_1996}.
+This definition hinges on the time-dependent dynamics of the moment generating function $m\left(\chi\right)=\sum_{N}e^{i\chi N}P\left(N\right)$, where $\chi$ is the so-called counting field, and $P\left(N\right)$ is the probability of having transported $N$ electrons.
+If $N$ is integer, then $m$ is obviously $2\pi$-periodic in $\chi$ for all times.
+Effective quantum field theories hosting fractionally charged excitations may in principle predict a moment generating function $m$ with broken periodicity.
+However, it was understood already, that the elementary charge being fundamental for any electronic system, this broken periodicity must be artificial.
+That is, such effective field theories must have a limited validity for sufficiently high cumulants, and the $2\pi$-periodicity of $m\left(\chi\right)$ must be restored \cite{Aristov_1998,Gutman2010,Ivanov_2013,Riwar_2019b,Riwar_2021}.
+On the other hand, generic open quantum systems with a transport detector were shown to undergo dynamical phase transitions \cite{Ubbelohde_2012,Flindt_2013,Brandner_2017} leading to a braiding of the complex eigenspectrum of the Lindbladian along the counting field \cite{Ren_2012,Li_2013}.
+The main nontrivial contribution of~\cite{Riwar_2019b} is the realization, that the resulting breaking of the $2\pi$-periodicity of the complex eigenspectrum, which governs the time evolution of $P\left(N\right)$, and thus of $m(\chi)$, should be interpreted as transport carrying fractional charges in the same sense as the known examples from strongly correlated systems.
+In short, fundamental charge quantization is thus a property of the detector basis, whereas fractional charges are a property of the open system eigenspectrum.
+Based on this realization, Ref.~\cite{Riwar_2019b} argued that fractional charges are already observable for standard sequential electron tunneling through a quantum dot in a purely dissipative transport regime, not requiring any material-specific properties or interactions.

-Fractional charges can also be defined without the explicit need for nonequilibrium transport (and transport statistics measurements) by the phase picked up when travelling through a magnetic field, $\phi=e^{*}\int dxA\left(x\right)/\hbar$, which can be linked to the anyonic exchange statistics \cite{Leinaas_1977,Wilczek_1982,Arovas_1984,Bartolomei_2020,Nakamura_2020}.
-This notion of fractional charges is at the heart of the fractional Josephson effect \cite{Kitaev_2001,Fu_2009,Zhang_2014,Orth_2015,Kapfer_2019}, where $e^{*}$ defines the periodicity with which the supercurrent depends on the superconducting phase bias $\phi$.